Centurion774477/Lahti/README.md

 # Using LazyScript

 Eventually I will add a prettier interface, but for now you are going to have to invoke the Perl interpreter specifically.

+Naturally, LazyScript will not work if you (somehow) do not have the Perl interpreter on your machine.
+It also might break if you have an outdated version; the version of Perl I used for development is Perl 5.42.

 As of right now, the only command is to transpile a file to JavaScript.
 This is done through three keywords: